 Application for admission to the PhD programmes

-Admission to the PhD program in Health Sciences and the PhD program in Behavioral Analysis is ongoing, i.e. there is no application deadline.
-The applications for admission to both programs are considered and dealt with in the Faculty's doctoral committee (DGU-HV, Norwegian website).
+Admission to the PhD program in Health Sciences is ongoing, i.e. there is no application deadline.
+The applications for admission to the program are considered and dealt with in the Faculty's doctoral committee (DGU-HV, Norwegian website).